Just3r/video_player/README.md

 ## Hey there.
-That's my code I've done ~4 years ago.
+That's my code I've done in 2016.